paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-2005-officers.md

 (1) **General rule.—** — The date of rank of an officer appointed to a higher grade under this section is determined under [section 741(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section741/d&num=0&edition=prelim).

 (2) **Adjustments.—** — The date of rank of an officer appointed to a higher grade under this section may be adjusted in the same manner as an adjustment may be made under [section 741(d)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section741/d/4&num=0&edition=prelim) in the date of rank of an officer appointed to a higher grade under [section 624(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section624/a&num=0&edition=prelim).
-In any use of the authority under the preceding sentence, subparagraph (C)(ii) of such section shall be applied by substituting “Space Force officer list” for “active-duty list”.
+In any use of the authority under the preceding sentence, [section 741(d)(4)(C)(ii) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section741/d/4/C/ii&num=0&edition=prelim) shall be applied by substituting “Space Force officer list” for “active-duty list”.

 (3) **Additional pay and allowances precluded.—** — Except as provided in paragraph (2) or as otherwise specifically authorized by law, an officer is not entitled to additional pay or allowances if the effective date of the officer’s promotion is adjusted to reflect a date earlier than the actual date of the officer’s promotion.